acwazz/fastapi-responseschema/docs/content/guide/routing.md

     return {"message": "It Works!"}
 ```

-You can of course integrate the schema api route in `APIRouter`.
+You can even integrate the schema api route in `APIRouter`.

 ```py
 from pydantic import BaseModel